cmilanf/docker-foldingathome/README.md

 ## Quickstart - Deploying Azure Kubernetes Service

+  0. The file `arm/deploy-gpu-aks.parameters.json` will be used to define your environment.
+Most notable preferences are: AKS with kubenet networking, a single Linux pool in VMSS mode, Standard_NC6_Promo VM type.
+Edit this file to suit your preferences.
   1. Select **AKS** and you should see all the data preloaded.
 Push `Deploy` button and the Azure AD and AKS cluster will be deployed.
 Please, **note that GPU resources on Azure are NOT CHEAP, I take no responsability for your consumption!** Use the [Azure Calculator](https://azure.microsoft.com/en-us/pricing/calculator/) to estimate your costs!

 ![](https://github.com/cmilanf/docker-foldingathome/raw/master/images/setup-aks0.png)